 2.4 The balance of the Hire Fee must be paid on or before the Payment Date.

 2.5 The Client agrees to a minimum number of guests at the time the Agreement is signed.
-The final number attending will be confirmed no later than days prior to the Event.
+The final number attending will be confirmed no later than14 days prior to the Event.
 The Client agrees to meet any reasonable additional costs arising from a shortfall from either the minimum number or the final number.

 2.6 You shall in addition pay to OASC such sums as OASC invoices you following the Event in respect of any other additional charges attributable to the Event pursuant to this Agreement.
 You shall make such payment within 14 days of receipt by you of an invoice from OASC.